sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/01-Variables-types/02-Variables-types.md

 Write code to declare the following:

-1. A `decimal` variable for a product price
+- A `decimal` variable for a product price
-2. A `DateTime` variable for today's date
+- A `DateTime` variable for today's date
-3. A `var` variable for your favorite number
+- A `var` variable for your favorite number

-➕ (Optional)
-Print all three variables to the console.
+- Print all three variables to the console.

 ---